bryce-mcmath/traderu/docs/PRESENTATION.md

 ### Wilson

 Thank you for checking out our app.
-We don't have time to cover everything we did, but we'd love to talk to you about it more after the presentations are over.
+If you thought the app was interesting ask us about all the extra features we have in our session!

 ### Jon